v-sion-berlin/website-vsion-nuxt/content/en/projects/projectZDF.md

 The new ZDF morning magazine moma looks so good!
 The redesign of the studio is more than just a redesign for ZDF:

 #sub
 The television studio becomes a space where you can experience the work of journalists.
-The central element is the large table—a work table.
+The central element is the large table - a work table.
 ::